DoodleScheduling/hiring-challenges/data-engineer/README.md

 - Ability to break down *business* requirements into simple prototype code
 - Clean project setup and documentation
 - Research and use of suitable data structure for a specific use case. explain which and why.
 - Ability to write performant code to handle streaming data. measure and document _how_ fast your solution is.
 - Understanding how to benchmark and analyze performance bottle necks. what tools did you use?
 - Awareness of the mechanisms and costs of serialization.
 Explain (and ideally prove!) why json is an ideal format here or why not and then suggest a better solution.
 - Scalability: _explain_ how you _would_ scale your approach

+# Next steps

+Send an email with a link to your repository solution to `code-challenge@doodle.com`.

+Make sure your email has the following subject: `DE-<yourname>`.
+So for example, if your name were "Paul Smith", your email subject would be `DE-Paul Smith`

+We will review your solution, we strive to get back to you in **48 hours**.
+Sometimes it might take more.